Ex-GOP chair in Utah county being 'Kavanaughed' over harassment claims against allies, he says

 "Utah’s GOP leadership elections are coming up; certain prominent people do not want me elected, and it seems these ‘good Republicans’ are performing last-minute, gutter antics to destroy my reputation via unfounded accusations."

-Supreme Court Justice Brett Kavanaugh faced sexual assault allegations before his confirmation in 2018.
+Supreme Court Justice Brett Kavanaugh faced decades-old sexual assault allegations before his confirmation in 2018.
 Many Republicans believe the accusations were politically motivated.

 CUOMO FAVORABILITY RATING KEEPS DROPPING AMID SCANDALS, MORE VOTERS BELIEVE HE COMMITTED SEXUAL HARASSMENT

-Seven women who worked with the Salt Lake County GOP said they faced body-shaming, "sexual and derogatory nicknames" and alleged threats from Dave Robinson, the county party’s then-communication director, but when some of them told Miller about it nothing was done, they claimed, the Tribune reported.
+Seven women who worked with the Salt Lake County GOP said they experienced body-shaming, "sexual and derogatory" nicknames and alleged threats from Dave Robinson, the county party’s then-communication director, but when some of them told Miller about it nothing was done, they claimed, the Tribune reported.

 The allegations were published March 27 by the Tribune and Miller quickly resigned a day later, saying he made a "mistake" in how he handled the complaints.